Thermal Ionization for Short-Range Potentials: Introduction

 will interact with the atoms' electrons.
 Since there is a positive probability for arbitrary high energy photons, eventually one with sufficiently high energy will show up exceeding the ionization threshold of the atom.

 For the zero temperature situation (photoelectric effect) there can be found qualitative and quantitative statements for different simplified models of atoms with quantized fields in \cite{photoelectric1,photoelectric2,photoelectric3}.
 If one replaces the atom by a finite-dimensional small subsystem, the model usually exhibits the behavior of \textit{return to equilibrium}, see for example \cite{rte1}.
 Here the existence of a Gibbs state of the atom leads to the existence of an equilibrium state of the whole system.
-One is confronted with the same mathematical problem -- disproving existence of eigenvalues.
+One is confronted with a similar mathematical problem -- disproving the degeneracy of the eigenvalue zero.
 The most common technique for handling this are complex dilations, or its infinitesimal analogue: positive commutators, which goes back to work of \textsc{Mourre} (cf. \cite{mourre}).
-There are a number of papers which also use positive commutators in the context of return to equilibrium, see \cite{rte2, jakpillet2, jakpillet3, merkli_positive}.
+There are a number of papers which also use positive commutators in the context of return to equilibrium, see for example \cite{rte2,jakpillet2,jakpillet3,merkli_positive}.

-A first rigorous treatment of the positive temperature problem was given by \textsc{Fröhlich} and \textsc{Merkli} in \cite{merkli1} and in a subsequent paper \cite{merkli2} by the same authors together with \textsc{Sigal}.
-The ionization appears mathematically as the absence of an equilibrium state in a suitable von Neumann algebra describing the complete system.
-The equilibrium states can be shown to be in one-to-one correspondence with the zero eigenvalues of the Liouvillian.
-For the proof they used a global positive commutator method first established for Liouvillians in \cite{dj} with a conjugation operator on the field space as in \cite{jakpillet3}.
+A first rigorous treatment of thermal ionization was given by \textsc{Fröhlich} and \textsc{Merkli} in \cite{merkli1} and in a subsequent paper \cite{merkli2} by the same authors together with \textsc{Sigal}.
+The ionization appears mathematically as the absence of a time-invariant state in a suitable von Neumann algebra describing the complete system.
+The time-invariant states can be shown to be in one-to-one correspondence with the elements of the kernel of the Liouvillian.
+For the proof they used a global positive commutator method first established for Liouvillians in \cite{merkli_positive} and \cite{dj} with a conjugate operator on the field space as in \cite{jakpillet3}.
 Furthermore, they developed a new virial theorem.

+A similar situation in a mathematical sense also occurs if one considers a small finite-dimensional or confined system coupled to multiple reservoirs at different temperatures.
+Here one can prove as well the absence of time-invariant (equilibrium) states, which translates into the absence of zero as an eigenvalue of the Liouvillian (cf. \cite{jaksic_pillet_multiple_fermionic,derezinski_rte,instability_eqstates,ness_resonances}).

 In \cite{merkli1} an abstract representation of a Hamiltonian diagonalized with respect to its energy with a single negative eigenvalue was considered.
 For the proof certain regularity assumptions of the interaction with respect to the energy were imposed.
 However, it is not so clear how these assumptions translate to a more concrete setting.
 The reference \cite{merkli2} on the other hand covers the case of a Schrödinger operator with a long-range potential but with only finitely many modes coupled via the interaction.
 Moreover, only a compact interval away from zero of the continuous spectrum was coupled.